Reliability

 Bizagi releases platform updates on a regular basis to improve its reliability, performance and security.
 Scheduled maintenance is notified through our support channels.

-Please refer to our Service Level Agreement available at Bizagi Standard Agreements, for more information on scheduled maintenance.
+For more information on scheduled maintenance, refer to our Service Level Agreement available at Bizagi Standard Agreements.

 Difference between Business Continuity and Disaster Recovery

 The reliability mechanisms outlined above ensure that your data is safeguarded in the event of a platform unavailability event.
-Please note the following considerations:
+Note the following considerations:

 The service offers a 99.95% service level agreement.
 If you need to maintain recovery time objectives (RTO) and recovery point objectives (RPO) within the organization's limits for the production environment, you should purchase the Disaster Recovery Service.